sagemath/trac_to_gh/Issue 2283.md

 # Issue 2283: the coercion code (in __mul__) should call __rmul__ when left or right is not coercible to a Sage element

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2283

 Original creator: was